SimmeringRook/simmeringrook.github.io/courses/AEC351/AEC351_WUI_Essay_KnudsonThomas.md

 # Introduction

 > **Prompt** Is the frequency of large, costly, and dangerous wildfires affecting communities at the wildland-urban interface (WUI) around the world expected to increase this century?
-If so, what are some economically-efficient strategies for adapting to wildfires affecting WUI communities?
+If so, what are some economically-efficient strategies for adapting to WUI communities?

 $$\text{Is the frequency of wildfires expected to increase?}\rightarrow\text{Yes}$$